 Abstract: Non-negative tensor factorization finds widespread use in numerous applications, however, its global optimization has been a long-standing challenge.
-As such, the Frobenius norm minimization even in the rank-1 setting is an NP-hard problem.
-We presently reformulate tensor decompositions using deformed algebra, and show that the best rank-1 approximation thereby reduces to a convex optimization problem for the rich χ-divergence family.
+In particular, the Frobenius norm minimization, even in the rank-$1$ setting, is an NP-hard problem.
+We presently reformulate tensor decompositions using deformed algebra, which is associated with a generalized product such that the exponential law holds for generalized exponential functions, and show that the best rank-$1$ approximation thereby reduces to a convex optimization problem for the rich $\chi$-divergence family.
 Building on this foundation, we propose the deformed many-body approximation for non-negative tensors, which expands model capacity while maintaining global optimality by preserving the flatness of the model manifold.
-Introducing latent variables, for a subclass of χ-divergences, we further develop an Expectation-Maximization-based framework for the deformed extension of traditional low-rank approximations as iterative convex subproblems.
-We empirically demonstrate in tensor-based discrete density estimation that the deformed decompositions induce regularization and robustness against noise and mislabelled data.
-Beyond ordinary tensor algebra, our findings provide a factorization framework that enables us to leverage various divergences with convex rank-1 and many-body approximations.
+Introducing latent variables, for a subclass of $\chi$-divergences, we further develop an Expectation-Maximization-based framework for the deformed extension of traditional low-rank approximations as iterative convex subproblems.
+Through experiments on tensor-based probability mass function estimation, we show that the deformed decompositions provide implicit regularization and robustness against noise and mislabeled data.
+Beyond ordinary tensor algebra, our findings provide a factorization framework that enables us to leverage various divergences with convex rank-$1$ and many-body approximations.

 Submission Number: 1349